 Art + Design

-Ways of seeing and interacting with the world, ranging from interior design and fonts to artisanal craftwork and custom yarmulkes.
+Ways of seeing and interacting with the world, ranging from interior design, such as the one mastered by the Boston Interior Designer, and fonts to artisanal craftwork and custom yarmulkes.

 Life + Death